wrtnlabs/autobe-examples/deepseek/deepseek-v3.1-terminus-exacto/reddit/docs/ERD.md

 ### `community_platform_channels`

-Platform channels representing distinct communication or content streams within the community platform.

-Channels serve as organizational units that group communities, content, and users based on specific themes, languages, or geographic regions.
-Each channel can have its own moderation policies, content guidelines, and user base while sharing the core platform infrastructure.

-Channels support platform segmentation for internationalization, specialized content areas, or different user demographics.
-They provide the foundation for community organization and content discovery across the platform.

-This entity requires comprehensive API operations including creation, listing, updating channel properties, and managing channel-specific settings.
-Users and administrators need to browse channels, filter by language/region, and manage channel membership.
+Platform-wide communication channels for organizing communities and content.

+Represents distinct communication pathways within the platform where communities can be grouped and content organized.
+Channels serve as top-level containers that help categorize communities by broad topics or themes.

+Each channel can contain multiple sections and categories, providing hierarchical organization.
+Channels are managed by platform administrators and serve as the primary navigation structure for users browsing communities.

+**CRITICAL MODIFICATION**: Added created_by and updated_by fields to track which administrator created and modified each channel, enhancing audit trail capabilities.

 Properties as follows:

 - `id`: Primary Key.
+- `created_by_id`
+  > Administrator who created this channel. {@link
+  > community_platform_admins.id}
+- `updated_by_id`
+  > Administrator who last updated this channel. {@link
+  > community_platform_admins.id}
-- `name`: Unique channel name identifier used for URL routing and system references.
+- `name`: Unique name identifier for the channel used in URLs and display.
-- `display_name`: Human-readable channel name displayed to users in interface elements.
+- `display_name`: Human-readable display name for the channel shown to users.
-- `description`
-  > Detailed description explaining the channel's purpose, scope, and target
+- `description`: Detailed description explaining the channel's purpose and content focus.
-  > audience.
-- `language_code`
-  > Primary language for the channel content using ISO 639-1 format (e.g.,
-  > 'en', 'es', 'fr').
-- `region_code`
-  > Geographic region focus using ISO 3166-1 alpha-2 format (e.g., 'US',
-  > 'EU', 'GB').
-- `is_active`
+- `icon_url`: URL to the channel's icon image for visual representation.
+- `banner_url`: URL to the channel's banner image for header display.
+- `sort_order`: Numerical order for sorting channels in navigation menus.
-  > Indicates whether the channel is currently active and accepting new
+- `is_active`: Whether the channel is currently active and visible to users.
+- `status`
+  > Current workflow status of the channel (draft, active, archived,
-  > content.
+  > suspended).
-- `requires_moderation`: Specifies if content in this channel requires pre-approval by moderators.
-- `created_at`: Timestamp when the channel was first created in the system.
+- `created_at`: Timestamp when the channel was created.
-- `updated_at`: Timestamp of the last modification to channel settings or properties.
+- `updated_at`: Timestamp when the channel was last updated.
-- `deleted_at`: Timestamp when the channel was soft-deleted for recovery purposes.
+- `deleted_at`: Timestamp when the channel was soft deleted.

 ### `community_platform_sections`

-Organizational sections within channels for categorizing communities and content.
+Organizational sections within channels for grouping related communities.

-Sections provide hierarchical organization within channels, allowing for logical grouping of communities by topic, content type, or user interest.
+Sections provide secondary level organization within channels, allowing for more granular categorization of communities.
+Each section belongs to a specific channel and contains communities that share common themes or topics.
-They enable better content discovery and navigation while maintaining channel-level consistency.

-Each section can have customized display properties, moderation rules, and content guidelines.
-Sections support the platform's content organization strategy and help users find relevant communities more efficiently.
+Sections help users discover related communities and provide additional navigation hierarchy beyond the channel level.

+**CRITICAL MODIFICATION**: Enhanced relationship integrity by adding proper cascade constraints and audit trail fields with administrator tracking.

 Properties as follows:

 - `id`: Primary Key.
 - `community_platform_channel_id`
-  > Parent channel containing this section. {@link
+  > Parent channel that contains this section. {@link
   > community_platform_channels.id}
+- `created_by_id`
+  > Administrator who created this section. {@link
+  > community_platform_admins.id}
+- `updated_by_id`
+  > Administrator who last updated this section. {@link
+  > community_platform_admins.id}
-- `name`: Unique section name within the parent channel for system identification.
+- `name`: Unique name identifier for the section within its parent channel.
-- `display_name`
-  > Human-readable section name displayed in navigation and content
-  > organization.
+- `display_name`: Human-readable display name for the section shown to users.
-- `description`: Detailed explanation of the section's purpose and content focus area.
+- `description`: Detailed description explaining the section's purpose and community focus.
-- `display_order`
+- `icon_url`: URL to the section's icon image for visual representation.
-  > Numerical order for section display within channel navigation and
+- `sort_order`: Numerical order for sorting sections within their parent channel.
-  > listings.
-- `is_default`: Indicates if this section is the default landing section for the channel.
+- `is_active`: Whether the section is currently active and visible to users.
-- `requires_approval`
+- `status`
-  > Specifies if communities in this section require moderator approval to
+  > Current workflow status of the section (draft, active, archived,
-  > join.
+  > suspended).
-- `created_at`: Timestamp when the section was created within the channel.
+- `created_at`: Timestamp when the section was created.
-- `updated_at`: Timestamp of the last modification to section properties or settings.
+- `updated_at`: Timestamp when the section was last updated.
-- `deleted_at`: Timestamp when the section was soft-deleted for potential recovery.
+- `deleted_at`: Timestamp when the section was soft deleted.

+### `community_platform_categories`

+Content categorization system for organizing posts and communities by topic.

+Categories provide thematic organization for content across the platform.
+They can be applied to communities, posts, or other content types to facilitate discovery and filtering.

+Categories are managed at the platform level and can be assigned to multiple entities, providing consistent tagging and classification system-wide.

+**CRITICAL MODIFICATION**: Added administrator tracking and workflow status fields to support proper category lifecycle management and approval workflows.

+Properties as follows:

+- `id`: Primary Key.
+- `created_by_id`
+  > Administrator who created this category. {@link
+  > community_platform_admins.id}
+- `updated_by_id`
+  > Administrator who last updated this category. {@link
+  > community_platform_admins.id}
+- `name`: Unique name identifier for the category used in URLs and filtering.
+- `display_name`: Human-readable display name for the category shown to users.
+- `description`: Detailed description explaining the category's purpose and content scope.
+- `icon_url`: URL to the category's icon image for visual representation.
+- `color_hex`: Hex color code for visual identification of the category.
+- `sort_order`: Numerical order for sorting categories in selection menus.
+- `is_active`: Whether the category is currently active and available for use.
+- `status`
+  > Current workflow status of the category (draft, active, archived,
+  > suspended).
+- `created_at`: Timestamp when the category was created.
+- `updated_at`: Timestamp when the category was last updated.
+- `deleted_at`: Timestamp when the category was soft deleted.

 ### `community_platform_configurations`

 Platform-wide configuration settings and system parameters.

-This table stores all configurable platform settings that control system behavior, feature flags, and operational parameters.
-Configuration values can be adjusted without code changes, enabling dynamic platform management.

-Settings include performance parameters, feature toggles, content policies, and system limits.
-The configuration system supports different environments (production, staging, development) and allows for gradual feature rollouts.
+Stores global platform settings, feature flags, and configuration values that control platform behavior.
+These settings are managed by administrators and affect the entire platform operation.

+Configuration values can include system limits, feature enablement, default behaviors, and platform-wide policies that govern user interactions and content management.

+**CRITICAL MODIFICATION**: Added comprehensive validation fields and enhanced data type handling with proper constraints for configuration values.

 Properties as follows:

 - `id`: Primary Key.
+- `created_by_id`
+  > Administrator who created this configuration. {@link
+  > community_platform_admins.id}
+- `updated_by_id`
+  > Administrator who last updated this configuration. {@link
+  > community_platform_admins.id}
-- `config_key`: Unique configuration key used to identify and retrieve the setting value.
+- `key`: Unique configuration key identifier used to retrieve the setting value.
-- `config_value`
-  > Configuration value stored as string with type interpretation by
+- `value`: Configuration value stored as string (may represent various data types).
-  > consuming systems.
-- `data_type`
-  > Data type of the configuration value (string, integer, boolean, json,
+- `data_type`: Data type of the configuration value (string, number, boolean, json).
-  > array).
 - `description`
-  > Detailed explanation of the configuration setting's purpose and usage
+  > Detailed description explaining the configuration setting's purpose and
-  > guidelines.
-- `environment`
-  > Target environment for this configuration (production, staging,
-  > development, all).
+  > usage.
+- `category`: Grouping category for organizing related configuration settings.
 - `is_sensitive`
-  > Indicates if the configuration value contains sensitive information
+  > Whether the configuration value contains sensitive information that
-  > requiring protection.
+  > requires protection.
-- `version`
-  > Configuration version number for tracking changes and supporting
-  > rollbacks.
+- `is_editable`: Whether administrators can modify this configuration setting.
+- `default_value`: Default value used when no custom value is set.
+- `min_value`: Minimum allowed value for numeric configurations.
+- `max_value`: Maximum allowed value for numeric configurations.
+- `validation_regex`: Regular expression pattern for validating configuration values.
-- `created_at`: Timestamp when the configuration setting was first created.
+- `created_at`: Timestamp when the configuration was created.
-- `updated_at`: Timestamp of the last modification to the configuration value or metadata.
+- `updated_at`: Timestamp when the configuration was last updated.
-- `deleted_at`
-  > Timestamp when the configuration was soft-deleted while preserving
+- `deleted_at`: Timestamp when the configuration was soft deleted.
-  > history.

 ## Actors